 When you want a little luxe relaxation, hit up Descanso Beach Club.
 Rent a cabana, lounge on a chaise right on the sand and enjoy a seaside drink (or two) along with top-notch food.
 The open-air restaurant is a perfect spot to grab lunch with some of the best ocean views around.

 Last but not least, one of the most adventurous, fun and unforgettable things you can do while on Catalina Island is to get on board an open-air, biofuel Hummer and take a two-hour tour to the summit above Avalon.
-Your driver will tear through five miles up rugged interior terrain, where you just might get to see some of the island’s famed buffalo (on my trip I had to settle for bison dung!), insane views of the coastline and a serious trip down the deep canyons below.
+Your driver will tear through five miles up rugged interior terrain where you just might see some of the island’s famed buffalo (on my trip I had to settle for bison dung!), insane views of the coastline and a serious trip down the deep canyons below.

 For more info and to plan your visit, check out the official website for Catalina Island